 The full text of the active MDAs is published on the links in the table above.
 However, the full text of class A and B mining license was not published on the platforms detailed above as required by the LEITI MSG decision of April 2022.

-The online cadastral system provides information on license holder, co-ordinates of the licensed areas, date of application award and duration of the license as well as the commodity being produced.
-Details on the mining licenses, including the full text are not publicly available.
+The online cadastral system provides information on license holders, co-ordinates of the licensed areas, date of application award and duration of the license as well as the commodity being produced.
+Details on the mining licenses, including the full text, are not publicly available.

 Disclosure of contracts and licenses in the oil and gas sector